top of page

 We only share relevant personal data with:

-• Teachers and staff (for registers and contact).
+• Teaching staff (for registers and communication).

-• Exam boards (e.g., Royal Academy of Dance).
+• Examination boards (e.g. Royal Academy of Dance).

-• Event organisers (e.g., Beckenham Festival).
+• Event organisers (e.g. Beckenham Festival).

 7.5 Data Retention